marmiha/projectPrevoz/README.md

 # projectPrevoz
-Simple *.html creator for www.prevoz.org, which lists all possible rides on specified route and day with all its info.
+Simple *.html creator for www.prevoz.org, which lists all possible rides on specified route and day, with all their offered info.

+Created for the sole purpose of not needing to click on each of the available rides, to find one that suits you the most.
+Simple "Ctrl+F" solves the job.